 The button with the light bulb beside it looks familiar, right?
 In this implementation case, a short press of the button toggles the top LCD information display and a longer press reverses the display from white on black to black on white, making it backlit and readable in the dark.
 The Lock button prevents settings changes as configured in the Tools menu, tab 6, Multi function lock option.

 Where is the Mode dial?
 Gone from the top of the EOS R is the previously-ever-present dedicated mode dial.
 However, pressing the mode button, a step similar to pressing the lock button in the center of many EOS mode dial implementations, enables the quick control dial's secondary function, making it become the mode dial.
 Thus, the same dial performs multiple functions and the mode functionality is effectively very similar to other EOS cameras.
+Not having hardwired modes on a dial frees the camera's interface to enable touch selection of modes.

 The EOS R, as usual, has a fully automatic point-and-shoot mode.
 Scene Intelligent Auto mode (the green square A+ mode) combines point and shoot simplicity with powerful artificial intelligence to deliver excellent results. "...
 Scene Intelligent Auto mode analyzes the image, accounting for faces, colors, brightness, moving objects, contrast, even whether the camera is handheld or on a tripod, and then chooses the exposure and enhancements that bring out the best in any scene or situation."
 [Canon]